maincode-org/eslint-rule-dev-toolkit/README.md

 The verifier function is a function that describes a recipe of how to verify the node/deem the node safe.

 ### Function return
-index returns an object containing a result and a trace.
+TraceValue returns an object containing a result and a trace.
 The result includes a boolean and an AST node.
 This node is the determining node from the process of verifying the provided node.
 The boolean describes whether the AST node can be deemed safe or not.